budulinek/arduino-altherma-controller/README.md

 **Daikin Outdoor Unit**.\*\* Shows the name of your Altherma outdoor unit.

 **External Controllers**.
 Shows all external controller connected to the P1/P2 bus (incl. their addresses) and provides info whether additional controller is supported by your heat pump.
 These messages can show up:
 * **No connection to the P1P2 bus**.
-The controller failed to read any data packets from the P1/P2 bus.
+No data packets were read from the P1/P2 bus.
 Check your connection to the P1/P2 bus.
 * **This device is connected (read only)**.
 The controller is connected in read only mode.
 It does not write anything to the P1/P2 bus but it still passively monitors the P1/P2 bus and sends (most) data from the heat pump via UDP messages.
-If your **Enable Write to P1P2** setting is set to Manually, you can manually enable write mode (if your pump supports additional device on the P1/P2 bus).
+If your **Enable Write to P1P2** setting is set to *Manually*, you can manually enable write mode (if your pump supports additional device on the P1/P2 bus).
 Read only mode has several limitations:
   - does not show Altherma model in **Daikin Unit**
   - can not periodically request, read (and send via UDP) Altherma counters
   - can not control Altherma by sending **Write Command** through the web interface
   - can not control Altherma by sending commands via UDP
 * **This device is connected (address 0xF..)**.
 This Arduino device is connected to the P1/P2 bus for both reading and writing (sending commands).
-The controller can write to the P1/P2 bus only after it has been allocated an address by the heat pump.
-This Arduino controller will accept any address provided by the heat pump in the 0xF0 ~ 0xFF range.
-If your **Enable Write to P1P2** setting is set to Manually, you can manually disable write mode (release the address) and downgrade the connection to read only.
+The controller can write to the P1/P2 bus only after it has been allocated an address by the heat pump (Arduino will accept any address in the 0xF0 ~ 0xFF range).
+If your **Enable Write to P1P2** setting is set to *Manually*, you can manually disable write mode (release the address) and downgrade the connection to read only.
 * **Another device is connected (address 0xF..)**.
-Another device is connected to the P1/P2 bus (to the main Daikin controller), using address 0xF..
-This "another device" can be second Arduino device, commercial controller by Daikin or by third party (Daikin LAN adapter, Daikin Madoka, DCOM LT/MB module, Zennio KLIC-DA KNX interface, Coolmaster, etc.).
+Another device is connected to the P1/P2 bus using address 0xF..
+This "another device" can be second Arduino device, commercial controller by Daikin or by third party (Daikin LAN adapter, Daikin Madoka, DCOM LT/MB, Zennio KLIC-DA KNX, Coolmaster, etc.).
 * **Additional device can be connected (address 0xF..)**.
 Additional device can be connected to the P1/P2 bus.
 How many devices can be connected (ie. how many addresses are available for external devices) depends on the model of the heat pump.
-For example, Altherma LT supports 1 device (address 0xF0), Altherma 3 support up to 3 devices (addresses 0xF0, 0xF1 and 0xFF).
+For example, Altherma LT supports only 1 device (address 0xF0), Altherma 3 support up to 3 devices (addresses 0xF0, 0xF1 and 0xFF).
 * **Additional device not supported by the pump**.
 All available addresses have been allocated to external controllers.
 The heat pump (the main Daikin controller) does not support additional device on the P1/P2 bus.

 **Date**.
 Displays internal date and time of the heat pump.